The Real Bread Campaign calls for an Honest Crust Act to help people make better informed choices about the food they buy

 January 2016 The Campaign met with Defra on 13 October 2015 and 20 January 2016 to discuss these issues.

 June 2014 A small victory.
 Four 'token nutrients' are added to most UK milled wheat flour but not declared on product labels.
-While the Campaign questioned whether they were necessary at all, it campaigned for their declaration to be made mandatory.
+While the Campaign questioned whether they were necessary at all, we campaigned for their declaration to be made mandatory.
 This came into force thanks to the new Food Information for Consumers regulations.

 A survey by the Real Bread Campaign of 1300 people around the UK in October 2011 found that: